10 Tips For Visiting Floriade Flower Festival In Canberra

-We recently visited Floriade in Canberra for the first time, and it was indeed my first time to Australia’s capital city!
+We recently visited Canberra Floriade Flower Festival for the first time, and it was indeed my first time to Australia’s capital city!

 If you’re wondering if the Canberra flower show is worth visiting, then read on to hear what we really thought of it.
 Plus, we must admit Canberra totally blew us away.
 There are so many things to do in Canberra, you could easily have an awesome weekend from Sydney here.

-If you’re new to Australia and have no idea what Floriade Festival is, it’s Australia’s biggest flower festival and Canberra’s biggest event of the year.
+If you’re new to Australia and have no idea what Canberra Floriade Festival is, it’s Australia’s biggest flower festival and Canberra’s biggest event of the year.
 People flock from all over Australia and the world to visit this festival full of one million flowers.

 Floriade is a free festival as well, something that continuously surprised us about Canberra as most of the attractions are free in the city.